Champagne Chinese Lessons on a Beer Budget! 5 Affordable Mandarin MOOCs

 MOOC sounds like a weird alien word, or maybe something a pissed off cow would yell—but it stands for Massive Open Online Course.
 It refers to an online course that anyone can sign up for, often provided by universities and other educational institutions.

 They come with their own schedules and guidelines, but generally speaking, you’ll be communicating with professors and classmates just like you would in a regular online college course.
-We’ll show you six great options that Mandarin learners can start exploring today!
+We’ll show you five great options that Mandarin learners can start exploring today!

 Be warned: MOOCs are intensive.
 If you’re looking for a more casual online Chinese course, then a MOOC may not be for you.
 These types of classes are ideal for beginner, intermediate or advanced Chinese learners who want to do some serious work to kick their language skills up a level.